appvia/terranetes/docs/terranetes-controller/admin/providers.md

       - watch
 ```

-And a binding to the service account.
+Additionally, a RoleBinding is required to associate the Role with the service account.

 ```yaml
   ---